 Empirical evidence on the impact of search monitoring

 Although there is an extensive empirical literature on the combined effects of reforms of search requirements, monitoring, and search assistance for unemployment benefit recipients, there are fewer studies that separately distinguish the effects of changes in job search monitoring from changes in these other aspects of the benefit regime.
-This literature has focused on the effects of monitoring on benefit recipients, mostly ignoring potential monitoring effects on inflows to unemployment, with partial exceptions , .
+This literature has focused on the effects of monitoring on benefit recipients, mostly ignoring potential monitoring effects on inflows to unemployment, with some exceptions .

-Four of the six studies report positive and statistically significant effects of job search monitoring on unemployment exit rates and/or job entry rates, corresponding with reduced unemployment duration.
+Four of the seven studies report positive and statistically significant effects of job search monitoring on unemployment exit rates and/or job entry rates, corresponding with reduced unemployment duration.
 The magnitude of these estimated effects vary—there are differences in the extent of the changes in monitoring being studied—but in a fairly narrow range.
 For example, one study finds that tougher monitoring leads to a 10% reduction in unemployment benefit duration , another finds a 10–16% reduction in unemployment duration , and a third finds a 23% increase in the probability of finding employment within eight months .

 Empirical evidence on the effect of benefit sanctions